KDE/documentation-develop-kde-org/HIG/source/patterns/command/simple.rst

-Patterns for a simple command structure
+Patterns for a Simple Command Structure
 =======================================

 .. image:: /img/CP-Simple.png